Live Streaming – What you need to know…

 Since around 2009 there has been an explosion in live video streaming, Youtube was among only a few platforms offering free streaming services back then and brands were quick to catch on to the benefits of live communication online – for internal and external purposes.
 Soon after that big corporates like the NFL and NBA followed suit and began broadcasting their games online, live much to the delight of sports lovers.

-Uses for live streaming are seemingly endless, but beyond marketing, it is a useful personal and business tool, with some of the most common uses include live streaming weddings, concerts, parties, conferences, meetings and as an education resource.
+Uses for live streaming are seemingly endless, but beyond marketing, it is a useful personal and business tool, with some of the most common uses include live streaming weddings, concerts, parties, conferences, meetings and as an education resource or tourism brands can use live streaming to tell the story of their region.

 Why should I do it?